The Roth Conversion Ladder: A Step-by-Step Guide (with Spreadsheet)

 Market Downturns

-Convert when the market dips to pay taxes on cheaper assets, which then grow tax-free in your Roth IRA.
+Convert when the market dips to pay taxes on cheaper assets, which then grow tax-free in the Roth.

 Avoiding the Pro-Rata Rule